Vladimir-csp/uwsm/README.md

 **Append** names of variables to whitespace-separated list in `UWSM_WAIT_VARNAMES` variable (do it beforehand, i.e. in env files or shell profile).
-This will make uwsm delay graphical session startup until those vars appear in systemd activation environment.
+This will make uwsm delay graphical session startup until those vars appear in the systemd activation environment.

-Depending on situation, combine this with with `uwsm finalize` command to put more variables into activation environments and gain more control over delay mechanism of uwsm.
+Depending on the situation, combine this with with `uwsm finalize` command to put more variables into activation environments and gain more control over delay mechanism of uwsm.